One Design event

 Last winter I picked up a tip from Hank Sperzel regarding the way he constructs the wing spars on his .15-size and larger gas models.
 Using his Dremel table saw, Hank routs a 1/16 x 1/16-inch groove the length of the top and bottom spar.
 While the bottom spar is on the building board, he adds the vertical web and ribs followed by the top spar.
 The result is a strong, stable spar.

 Although initially promising, the model became a fickle performer at best—sometimes flying well, other times exhibiting a hair-raising power pattern.
 After a series of problems with other models caused by a lack of wing rigidity, I decided to see what was going on with the big Pearl’s wing.
-Upon removing the covering, the problem was obvious.
-The webs between the spars had come loose in nearly all of the bays of the main panel.
+When I removed the covering, the problem was obvious: the webs between the spars had come loose in nearly all of the bays of the main panel.
+Using a belt-and-suspenders approach, in addition to reattaching the webbing, I added carbon-fiber caps to the diagonal ribs.
+The result was a rigid wing and a like-new model.
+It trimmed out in a few flights with an excellent, consistent pattern.

 Adding Canopy Frames

 Claude Powell reminded me of a technique to simplify adding canopy frames to your plunge-molded canopy.
 Draw the canopy framing lines on the mold before plunging the canopy.
 Apply most of the framing strips using the lines on the mold as a guide before separating the canopy and the mold.
+Do not apply the bottom strips where the canopy rests on the fuselage until it has been mounted on the model.
+This allows you to cover the canopy/fuselage joint with the trim.

-To prepare the canopy trim strips, attach some tissue to a small frame, then shrink and paint the tissue.
-In the past, I have applied the painted tissue to double-sided poster tape, cut the strips, and applied them to the canopy.
+- In the past I applied the painted tissue to double-sided poster tape, cut the strips, and applied them to the canopy.

 Zeek Fuselage